 J.D.
 Balthazar is a movie buff and an avid gamer who loves science fiction and fantasy.
 Click here for a complete list of J.D.'s reviews.
-Currently trapped in southern California where it never, ever rains, J.D. is currently reviewing Arrow, Farscape, The Originals, and new movies.
-He has also reviewed Falling Skies, Lost Girl and Nikita.
+Currently trapped in southern California where it never, ever rains, J.D. is currently reviewing Arrow, Farscape and new movies.
+He has also reviewed Falling Skies, Lost Girl, The Originals and Nikita.
 (You can follow J.D. on Twitter.)

 Panda (a.k.a.
 Cian) spends far too much time telling TV writers how to do their jobs.
 After spending years contributing to all the standard online forums, he started his own blog in 2011 where he dedicates time to talking his favourite shows up their own behinds and tearing them apart, in equal measure.
 His taste ranges from the TV legends we all know (Buffy) to current fads (True Blood, The Vampire Diaries) to the downright blasphemous (Pretty Little Liars, Charmed).
 Panda is currently reviewing Once Upon a Time, Roswell and Teen Wolf.
 He previously reviewed Once Upon a Time in Wonderland and The Secret Circle.
 (You can follow Panda on Twitter.)

 ChrisB loves nothing better than to have new experiences and then to write about them here.
 After years of sneering at all things sci-fi and genre related, she came to the party about ten years ago thanks to Buffy and Alias.
 She is now mildly obsessed with all things discussed and written about on Doux Reviews.
 Click here for more.
-ChrisB is currently reviewing Castle, Downton Abbey and House of Cards.
+ChrisB is currently reviewing Castle, Downton Abbey, House of Cards, The Musketeers and Outlander.
 (You can follow ChrisB on Twitter.)

 Juliette is a part-time ancient history lecturer and full-time Trekkie.
 One of her proudest possessions is her DVD set of I, Claudius signed by BRIAN BLESSED, aka the Emperor Augustus, himself.
 She reviews stuff with Greeks and Romans in it at her own blog, but she has too many Opinions that Must Be Heard on other things, and felt the need to branch out.
 She has reviewed Community, and is currently reviewing Star Trek Voyager and The West Wing.
 (You can follow Juliette on Twitter.)